kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Pod v1 core API:
 * extend API
 * auto-reset Status.Resize on changes to Resources
-* added validation allowing only CPU and memory resource changes,
+* added validation allowing only CPU and memory resource changes
-* set default for ResizePolicy

 Admission Controllers: LimitRanger, ResourceQuota need to support Pod Updates:
 * for ResourceQuota, podEvaluator.Handler implementation is modified to allow